m00nlight/m00nlight.github.io/_posts/2015-10-14-is-god-a-complexity-system-specialist.md

-Further,think about the carbon-based molecules like [graphite][4] and [diamond][5], with the same basic element, only with a different structure, the diamond is one of the most hard materials on the earth while the graphite is one of the soft one.
+Further,think about the carbon-based molecules like [graphite][4] and [diamond][5], with the same basic element, only with a different structure, the diamond is one of the hardest materials on the earth while the graphite is one of the softest one.

 ![Diamond vs Graphite]({{site.url}}/assets/images/diamond_vs_graphite.jpeg)